LegacyNsfw/PcmHacks/Kernels/Readme-Assembly.txt

 How to build the Assembly Kernels

-To build a Kernel.
+To build an Assembly Kernel.
 Build.cmd -x -aFF8000 -pP01
 Will build the P01 Kernel for loading at address FF8000 and not copy it anywhere, Clean.cmd will remove it ...
 The dash x tells the build system to build the assembly version.

-To build a Loader kernel
+To build a Loader and Kernel
-Build.cmd -x -aFF9090 -lFF9890 -pP01
+Build.cmd -x -aFF9090 -lFF9890 -pP04
 Will build the P04 Loader and Kernel.

 If you want Build.cmd to copy the Kernel someplace